MicrosoftDocs/EMDocs/EMDocs/Solutions/mdm-step-2-plan-for-mobile-device-management.md

 ## About this step

 There are 11 steps in this section of the guide.
-Total time to read through the sections is about XX minutes, or you can jump to a specific section:
+Total time to read through the sections is about 38 minutes, or you can jump to a specific section:

 - [Understand the MDM lifecycle](mdm-understand-mdm-lifecycle.md)
 - [Gather monitoring requirements](mdm-gather-monitoring-requirements.md)